-Just like all foods, where this species of fungi is grown has a large impact on their health benefits.
+Just like all foods, the place where this species of fungi grows has a large impact on the health benefits.
 As we do, mushrooms will soak up vitamin D when placed in the sun.

-Those that are wild-sourced and collected from trees are also imbued with the healing properties of that tree.
-For example, chaga mushrooms grown on birch trees will have betulinic acid that is absent in conventional chaga.
+Those that are wild-sourced and collected from trees also have the healing properties of that tree.
+For example, chaga mushrooms that grow on birch trees will have betulinic acid absent in the conventional chaga.

 Betulinic Acid Definition: A naturally occurring triterpene present in the white birch tree’s bark.
-The acid is said to be useful against fighting melanoma by targeting tumors without touching healthy cells.
+The acid is useful against fighting melanoma by targeting tumors without touching healthy cells.